santhosh-tekuri/notes/algorithms/miscellaneous/is_palindrome_number.md

 ## Approach 2

-chop of one digit from both ends until they are same. if there are no more digits left then it is palindrome;
+chop off one digit from both ends until they are same. if there are no more digits left then it is palindrome;

 ```java